jasonbower/Procedural-Star-Generator/README.md

 ### Requirements

 - C compiler with C89/C90 support
-- Microsoft Visual Studio 2022/2026
-- GCC / Clang
+- Microsoft Visual Studio 2022/2026 or GCC / Clang

 No external libraries are required